enhancedsociety/ico/ES_docs/Upgradeable_Token.md

-# Introduction

 Every so often there are issues in code that requires fixing and while fixing code in traditional environments is straight forward , how does one fix code on an immutable non reversible ledger such as the blockchain ?

 In this session we look at how a token contract can be upgraded on ethereum, also while exploring this feature we will look into some of the other features of advance token contracts such as transfer locking and releasing.

-So let's get started

-1. Clone the following repo and change directory to Meetup_7
+1. Clone the following repo to obtain necessary sample contracts.

 ```
 git clone https://github.com/dpnova/goldcoast-blockchain-meetup.git